 He also gave me a couple of sheets of paper.
 The part about avoiding certain foods was helpful.
 One of the other bits of paper included positive affirmations.
 These were to be mentally practiced to counteract negative thoughts.
 From my experience, this was exhausting and mentally draining.
 I would practice these positive affirmations with great effort, trying so hard to mentally stop negative thoughts from arising.
 I also now know that this is a futile exercise.

 It’s a massive waste of time.
 The more we try and stop negative thoughts from popping up, the more likely it is that we’ll experience them.

 Spiritual healing therapy

 The only reason I tried these therapies is because I was promised they would help me put a stop to my anxiety disorder.
-For the ones which actually sound ridiculous, (no offence tapping or spiritual healing) they were done out of sheer desperation as this is what happens when a person is suffering from severe anxiety.
+For the ones which actually sound ridiculous, (no offence tapping) they were done out of sheer desperation as this is what happens when a person is suffering from severe anxiety.
 You just try whatever is available, even if that thing makes you feel worse.